once-ui-system/magic-docs/README.md

 - Join the Design Engineers Club on [Discord](https://discord.com/invite/5EyAQ4eNdS) and share your project with us!
 - Deployed your docs?
 Share it on the [Once UI Hub](https://once-ui.com/hub) too!
 We feature our favorite apps on our landing page.

+## Magic Docs

+This project is built with [Magic Docs](https://once-ui.com/products/magic-docs).
+Build your own documentation with Magic Docs for free!

 ## License